Table of Contents

-Central authorities play a crucial role in protecting traditional financial institutions by facilitating consensus among stakeholders.
-However, decentralized systems like blockchain operate without such central authorities.
-So, how do they achieve consensus and ensure the security of transactions?
+Central authorities play a crucial role in preserving the integrity of traditional financial institutions by facilitating consensus among stakeholders.
+However, decentralized systems like blockchain operate without such centralized oversight.
+So, the question arises: How do they achieve consensus and maintain transaction security?

 Unlike centralized establishments, where stakeholders know each other and can easily reach an agreement, blockchain involves systems or nodes that are often strangers scattered across the globe.
 Consensus is a critical component of blockchain, and ensuring it without conflict is essential.
 But how can it be achieved without conflict in a decentralized system?
-What can be done to ensure the security of the blockchain and the integrity of all transaction records?
+What measures can guarantee the security of the blockchain and the integrity of all transaction records?

-Cryptocurrencies like Bitcoin, Ethereum, and Cardano rely on consensus mechanisms to ensure the security and authenticity of transactions.
-Independent nodes can verify transactions and update the blockchain ledger based on the consensus system applied to each blockchain.
-Some nodes update the ledger based on the amount of work done (proof of work), others based on their stakes (proof of stake), and others based on authority (delegated proof of stake).
+Cryptocurrencies like Bitcoin, Ethereum, and Cardano heavily rely on consensus mechanisms to guarantee transaction security and authenticity.
+Independent nodes verify transactions and update the blockchain ledger according to the specific consensus mechanism employed.
+Examples include proof of work (based on computational effort), proof of stake (based on ownership stake), and delegated proof of stake (based on delegated authority).

 Types of Consensus Mechanisms